davidmeadejr/divvy-app/README.md

 Potential future features to add:

-- Allowing users to share bill-split totals breakdown easily among attendees via messaging platforms.
+- Allowing users to share a snapshot of the bill-split totals breakdown easily among other attendees via messaging platforms.

 ## Installation and Run Process